Statistics (YTD)

 Applying this definition to our asset in some examples:

-• The volatility over 5 years of Treasury Hedge is 9.9%, which is greater, thus worse compared to the benchmark AGG (6.8%) in the same period.
+• The 30 days standard deviation over 5 years of Treasury Hedge is 9.7%, which is higher, thus worse compared to the benchmark AGG (6.8%) in the same period.

 DownVol: